radian-software/prescient.el/README.md

 from the first by a space.
 The queries can match in any order.
 You can enter a literal space using two consecutive spaces.

-There are a few additional simple heuristics:

-* There is a bonus if your query matches a candidate starting at the beginning, rather than in the middle.
-There is a smaller bonus if a substring match starts right at the beginning of a word, rather than in the middle of one.
-* There is a bonus if your query matches the basename of a path, rather than one of the parent components.
-* There is a bonus if your queries match in order rather than out of order.

 [company-statistics]: https://github.com/company-mode/company-statistics
 [flx]: https://github.com/lewang/flx
 [helm]: https://github.com/emacs-helm/helm